 Monday closed

-On Easter Monday (April 21) the museum remains closed as on all Mondays.
+Please note that on Whit Monday (May 25) the museum is closed as on all Mondays.

 The entrance to the museum is barrier-free.
 In the museum, you can access the two lower floors through a passenger elevator.
 Please get in contact with our staff at the museum's entrance.